 International Development Project

 The mission of the International Development Project is to broaden the horizon of students whilst aiding a developing country with specific social-economic issues.
 The International Development Project works together with social enterprises to tackle issues influencing communities and the environment in developing countries.
 The project consists of four phases.
 First, you will contact several non-profit organizations to find a suitable project.
 Secondly, you will use your creativity to raise funds in all kinds of ways.
-This year, we organized a lottery, a fundraising dinner and the first IDPubcrawl!
+Previous year, we organized a lottery, a fundraising dinner and the first IDPubcrawl!
 Thirdly, desk research will be carried out in the Netherlands in the form of expert-talks, interviews with professors and a literature review.
 Lastly, the International Development Project team will travel to the country in question to continue the research.
 A project-specific consultancy report will be completed after returning to the Netherlands.